KNIGHTTH0R/Escape-App/README.md

 # Escape-App
 An Inspirational air shopping map based application that uses a combination search and intelligent APIs in a simple workflow.
 Search by budget, theme, region to explore possibilities of your next journey.

-This App uses the Php Brigde found here https://github.com/SabreDevStudio/SabrePhpBrigde
+This App uses the Php Bridge found here https://github.com/SabreDevStudio/SabrePhpBridge

 Additional Resources
 ====================